 Malaysia is perceptive and has been noticeably receptive of international trends in arbitration.
 The Malaysian legal community has been keeping abreast with the current international discourse and reforms on third party funding and is considering the importation of such ideas into the jurisdiction.
 This is an area to be observed in the next few years.

-Yes, such simplified procedures are provided for under the KLRCA Fast Track Arbitration Rules which are crafted for parties who wish to obtain an award in the fastest way with minimal costs.
+AIAC Fast Track Arbitration Rules provides simplified procedures intended for parties who wish to obtain an award in the fastest way with minimal costs.

 The rules require the completion of arbitrations (with a substantive oral hearing) within 160 days by providing for expedited procedures at each stage of the arbitral proceedings and for documents-only arbitration in certain circumstances.
-Article 9, KLRCA Fast Track Arbitration Rules provides that an arbitration will proceed as a documents-only arbitration where the aggregate amount of the claim and/or counter claim in dispute is less than USD75,000.00 or is unlikely to exceed USD75,000.00 for an international arbitration; or is less than RM150,000.00 or is unlikely to exceed RM150,000.00 in a domestic arbitration.
+Rule 16, AIAC Fast Track Arbitration Rules provides that, subject to the arbitrators’ views, an arbitration will proceed as a documents-only arbitration where:

 Tribunal’s fees and recoverable costs are capped to a fixed scale.
 Other attractive features also include the lack of interim awards and tighter obligations for disclosure so as to avoid surprises and controlled usage of expert evidence to ensure that the parties and tribunal are focused only on specific issues.